Key QCA Principles

 • The employment of key officers and Directors of the Company (the latter as recommendations to be voted on at the Company’s AGM).

-• Chairperson: The primary responsibility of the chair is to lead the board effectively and to oversee the adoption, delivery and communication of the Company’s corporate governance model.
-The chair is also responsible for making sure that the board agenda concentrates on the key issues, both operational and financial, with regular reviews of the Company’s strategy and its overall implementation
+• Chairman: The primary responsibility of the chair is to lead the Board effectively and to oversee the adoption, delivery, and communication of the Company’s corporate governance model.
+The chair is also responsible for making sure that the Board agenda concentrates on the key issues, both operational and financial, with regular reviews of the Company’s strategy and its overall implementation.

-• CEO: Charged with the delivery of the business model within the strategy set by the board.
-Works with the chair in an open and transparent way.
-Keeps the chair and board up-to-date with operational performance, risks and other issues to ensure that the business remains aligned with the strategy
+• CEO: Charged with the delivery of the business model within the strategy set by the Board.
+Works with the other directors in an open and transparent way.
+Keeps the Board up-to-date with operational performance, risks, and other issues to ensure that the business remains aligned with the strategy.

 • Audit Committee: The Committee meets to consider matters relating to the Company’s financial position and financial reporting.
-The Committee reviews the independence and objectivity of the external auditors, Shipleys LLP, as well as the amount of non-audit work undertaken by them, to satisfy itself that this will not compromise their independence.
-Details of the fees paid to Shipleys LLP during the current accounting period are given in the notes to the accounts.
-The Audit Committee currently comprises Dr Peter Sargent and Mr Shalabh Kumar, with Strategic Finance Director Ltd (Company Secretary) attending as secretary
+The Committee reviews the independence and objectivity of the external auditors, Moore Kingston Smith LLP, as well as the amount of non-audit work undertaken by them, to satisfy itself that this will not compromise their independence.
+Details of the fees paid to Moore Kingston Smith LLP during the current accounting period are given in the notes to the accounts.
+The Audit Committee currently comprises Dr Peter Sargent and Mr Shalabh Kumar, with Anthony Clayden of Strategic Finance Director Ltd (Company Secretary) attending as secretary.

 • Remuneration Committee: The Remuneration Committee has been established primarily to determine the remuneration, terms and conditions of employment of the Executive Directors of the Company.
 Any remuneration issues concerning Non-Executive Directors are resolved by this Committee and no Director participates in decisions that concern his own remuneration.
-The Remuneration Committee comprises Dr Tim Corn and Dr Jim Millen, with Strategic Finance Director Ltd (Company Secretary) attending as secretary
+The Remuneration Committee comprises Dr Tim Corn and Dr Jim Millen, with Anthony Clayden of Strategic Finance Director Ltd (Company Secretary) attending as secretary.

 1. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders